gravitational/teleport/docs/4.2/admin-guide.md

 * Cluster state
 * Audit log events

 Firestore cannot store the recorded sessions.
-You are advised to use GCP Storage for that as shown above.
-To configure Teleport to use Firestore:
+You are advised to use Google Cloud Storage (GCS) for that as shown above.
+To configure Teleport to use
+Firestore:

 * Configure all Teleport Auth servers to use Firestore back-end in the "storage" section of `teleport.yaml` as shown below.